3 Important Tips for Dog Owners

 It’s also important to make sure you’re feeding your dog the appropriate number of calories.
-Your veterinarian is a great place to start in checking your dog’s weight and calculating the right number of calories they should be eating each day.
+Your veterinarian is a great place to start.
+They will check your dog’s weight and calculate the right number of calories your four-legged best friend should be eating each day.

-Another good place to get a rough guideline for how much they should be eating is the back (or side) of the dog food bag.
-Listed here are the feeding guidelines which tells you how many cups of food your dog needs for their weight.
+Another good place to get a rough guideline for how much they should be eating is located on the dog food bag itself.
+On the back (or side) of the bag is the feeding guideline which tells you how many cups of food your dog needs for their weight.
 Make sure you use their ideal weight and not their current weight if they are obese.

 Supplements for Dogs

-Adding supplements to your dog's diet can help them live a healthy and active life, helping to prevent common issues with their back and joints caused by wear and tear along with aging, giving your dog a daily joint supplement may help to protect them from painful joint issues in the future
+Adding supplements to your dog’s diet can help them live a healthy and active life, preventing common issues such as wear and tear on their back and joints caused by wear and tear along with aging, giving your dog a daily joint supplement may help to protect them from painful joint issues in the future

 1. Joint supplement – to protect their joints